jaytarang92/DeveloperEvaluation/GulfStateFinancialServices/README.md

 Then open the [solution file](https://github.com/jaytarang92/DeveloperEvaluation/blob/master/GulfStateFinancialServices/GulfStateFinancialServices.sln) in your IDE.

 ## Challenge Four

+I added an extra [project](https://github.com/jaytarang92/DeveloperEvaluation/tree/master/GulfStateFinancialServices/ElectronColorCodeWebAPI) to the solution.\
+It's a simple REST API to get ECC properties.\
+ Project Name in the solution: `ElectronColorCodeWebAPI`

 I don't have a lot of open-source stuff, but I did happen to create a [SMS forwarder/Service Health Checker](https://github.com/jaytarang92/sms-health-check).

 The idea behind this was original to make sure my cell phone service was not degraded and could receive messages in the area I was in.
 There had been a time where I missed a couple of important messages, so this project came about.
 Also, this was around the same time Azure released their communication service.